The Gorilla in the Square

 The Commission’s role would be to work with the retained design team and assist in the design development of the Town Square project’s architecture and urban design planning.
 The membership of this commission would be comprised of design professionals from the community that represent all of the necessary disciplines to make this project appropriate and a success.
 The Town Square project is just too important to be left to “pizza and post-it public input” and badly needs a further round of professional criticism to make it all that it can be.

-Otto Poticha as been a practicing architect in Eugene for 57 years with 50 awarded design projects throughout the U.S, England, the Netherlands, Chile, Brazil, Caribbean and Japan.
+Otto Poticha has been a practicing architect in Eugene for 57 years with 50 awarded design projects throughout the U.S, England, the Netherlands, Chile, Brazil, Caribbean and Japan.
 He spent 55 years teaching architectural and urban design at the University of Oregon.